 Use this as a tool to plan your next wine-touring trip, with cellar door information and links to the producer’s wine styles all helping to inform your itinerary when visiting Australian wine regions.

 Outstanding winery regularly producing wines of exemplary quality and typicity.
 Will have at least two wines rated at 95 points or above, and has held a 5-star rating for the previous three years (i.e. 4 years in total at 5 stars).
 Where the red stars are underlined, it is a winery with a long track record of excellence, having held a 5-star rating continuously for 10 years – truly the best of the best.
 (Formerly a winery generally acknowledged to have had a long track record of excellence in the context of its region.)

 Outstanding winery capable of producing wines of very high quality, and did so this year.
 Will have at least two wines rated at 95 points or above.

 Excellent winery able to produce wines of high to very high quality, knocking on the door of a 5-star rating.
 Will have one wine rated at 95 points or above, and two (or more) at 90 or above.

 Very good producer of wines with class and character.
 Will have either one wine rated at 95 points or above, or two (or more) at 90 or above.

 3 black stars

 A typically good winery, but often has a few lesser wines.
-Will have wines at 86-89 points.
+Will have at least one wine at 86–89 points.

-The rating is given in a range of circumstances: where there have been no tastings in the 12-month period; where there have been tastings, but with no wines scoring more than 88 points; or where the tastings have, for one reason or another, proved not to fairly reflect the reputation of a winery with a track record of success.
-NR wineries in the book are generally new wineries with no wine entries.
+The NR rating is given when there have been no wines scoring more than 86 points, or where the tastings have, for one reason or another, proved not to fairly reflect the reputation of a winery with a track record of success.